Conditions

 What is a lipomyelomeningocele?

 Children with this condition often have complex problems that need special care.
-At Seattle Children’s, we bring many experts together in one clinic to treat your child.
-Neurosurgery is one part of your child’s medical team.
+At Seattle Children’s, we bring many experts together in 1 clinic to treat your child.
 Based on your child’s needs, the team may also include experts from Urology, Neurodevelopmental, Orthopedics and Rehabilitation.

 All babies with a lipomyelomeningocele have a spinal cord that is stuck (tethered) into the fatty mass on their back.
-This may pull the spinal cord downward.
-Tethered spinal cord can cause symptoms, including:
+This may pull the spinal cord down.
+Tethered spinal cord can cause symptoms, such as:

 • Back and leg pain